background

 Clay can even use AI to interpret job titles and determine whether someone is a decision maker based on your criteria beyond the exact title match.

-That means if you’re looking for “the person who makes purchasing decisions for sales tools”, Clay’s AI can assess whether “Head of Revenue Operations” fits that description.
+That means if you're looking for "the person who makes purchasing decisions for sales tools," Clay's AI can assess whether "Head of Revenue Operations" fits that description.
 This is a massive step up from the rigid title-matching logic in Sales Navigator or Apollo.

-But here’s where a lot of teams get stuck: they treat Clay as a research tool their reps jump into whenever they need to look someone up.
-And that creates two problems.
+But here's where a lot of teams get stuck.
+They treat Clay as a research tool their reps jump into whenever they need to find a contact.
+That defeats the purpose entirely.
+You've just replaced the manual Google search with a manual Clay search.

 How Nebor helps you find decision makers through workflow automation (so your team can focus on selling)